 Many have asked if my whole story in one place.
-My has been written as memories and experiences have come to mind, so it is interspersed throughout the blog, but here is a blog post with a compilation of articles where you may find important parts of my story.
+My story has been written as memories and experiences come to mind, so it is interspersed throughout the blog, but here is a blog post with a compilation of articles where you may find important parts of my story.

 If you are interested in reading the details of the lawsuit and commentary, Brad Sargent compiled the whole story, related news articles, interviews, analysis of the case in the BGBC Archive.
-It was a very large undertaking (over 300 hours of work) and I’m so appreciative of Brad’s work in this as he feels my story is representative of so many others.
+It was a very large undertaking (over 300 hours of work) and I’m so appreciative of Brad’s work in this as he and I believe my story is representative of so many others.
 We hope others can learn from our experience.
 Brad, too, is a spiritual abuse survivor and has been studying spiritual abuse systems for a few decades.
 He has a wealth of knowledge and I owe him the deepest gratitude.

 Another part of my story is connected with the Homeschool Movement – the subculture within the fundamental Christian homeschool group which includes practices such as: full-quiver, courtship, Patriarchy, stay-at-home daughters, modesty/purity teachings (the church/pastor who sued me also was connected with the Homeschool Movement).
-As a long-time homeschooling mother (22+ yrs), I have seen how some of these practices have crossed the lines into dangerous practices which can lead to spiritual and emotional abuse.
-My blog focuses on a lot of these issues, too.
+As a long-time homeschooling mother (23+ yrs), I have seen how some of these practices have crossed the lines into dangerous practices which can lead to spiritual and emotional abuse.
+My blog focuses on some of these issues, too.